 Working in countryside conservation throughout South Devon for 20 years, I built on my knowledge of plants and habitats and shared them with hundreds of people through the guided walks and activities programme that I ran.
 I have hosted wild food suppers for 40, forages for classes of school children, foraging skillshares and best of all, shared my knowledge with my own children, who are to be seen chomping from the hedgerow as they stroll along! ( see my daughter at 4 , seaweed foraging!)

 I’m particularly passionate about seashore plants- including all our wonderful superfood seaweeds- and about the many ways in which we can preserve and use nature’s bounty by preserving, drying and pickling.” – Trudy Turrel

-This interactive talk will give an overview of the basics of Permaculture and is aimed at those who are curious to discover its many and varied applications.
+What is permaculture?
+You’ve probably heard of it, but do you know what it is?
+Oor how to use it?
+This informal presentation will give an overview of the very basics of Permaculture and is aimed at those who are curious to discover its meaning, it’s origins and it’s many and varied applications.
 It aims to dispel the myth that Permaculture is entirely about no dig/organic gardening!

-This will be a colourful gallop through the Ethics and Principles, the planning and design tools, and their practical application to our everyday lives.
+This will be a colourful, and sometimes interactive, gallop through the Ethics and Principles, the planning and design tools, and their practical application to our everyday lives.

 Marion lives on a one acre Permaculture Garden in North Devon where she keeps hens and bees and grows as much food as she can.
 She is currently in the process of creating a ‘People care Project’ on her woodland plot and will also be convening, with others, an ‘Introduction to Permaculture’ weekend on 16th / 17th September near to Barnstaple.